Divine-Software/WSF/website/docs/connect/databases.md

 # Databases

-As a database connection is also commonly defined by an URL or URI, you might expect that there is some kind of support for databases in some kind of [URI subclass][DatabaseURI] as well.
+Since database connections are also commonly defined by an URL or URI, you might expect that there is some kind of support for databases in one of the [URI subclasses][DatabaseURI] as well.
 And you wouldn't be wrong: The [query] method can be used to execute arbitrary queries to SQL databases; you can read more about this in the section about [queries].

 What you might not expect is that most of the other methods of [URI] also work on database URIs.
 But what does really it mean to [load], [save] or [remove] a database?
 Probably not what you think at first.